department-of-veterans-affairs/LEAF/LEAF_Agent/README.md

 7. 🤖 Automatically Categorize content (Update Data)
 8. 🤖 Automatically Label data (Update a data field)
 9. 🤖 Automatically Label data (Update the record's title)
+10. Validate initiator is a local admin*
+11. 🤖 Update data based on provided context*

 The instructions prefixed by the 🤖 symbol indicate they rely on a Large Language Model.

+* These instructions support internal platform activities, and are not published as standard options.

 ## Implementation Details